 Fleet participation is critical to the success of the project.
-Participation includes making vehicles available for on-board equipment installation, subscriptions to WYDOT's commercial vehicle operator portals, training, and participation in performance measurement activities, as stablished in the Performance Measurement and Evaluation Support Plan (Kitchener, et al. 2016).
+Participation includes making vehicles available for on-board equipment installation, subscriptions to WYDOT's commercial vehicle operator portals, training, and participation in performance measurement activities, as established in the Performance Measurement and Evaluation Support Plan (Kitchener, et al. 2016).

 With the IRB approval, WYDOT will enter into MoUs with fleet partners for the pilot.
 WYDOT actively seeks a diversity of trucking firms to participate in the pilot starting with small local firms to large national carriers.
+No fleet partners will be used in Phase 4.